01 of 14

-If so, you should still have soap that's liquid enough to swirl.
+If so, you should still have some soap that's liquid enough to swirl.
 Using a chopstick or modified rubber spatula, and again, with your artistic eye as a guide, swirl the clear, blue and white layers of soap together.

-I was trying to achieve a sort of rushing water effect.Continue to 13 of 14 below.
+Here we're trying to achieve a sort of rushing water effect.Continue to 13 of 14 below.

 13 of 14

 For this soap, you want to have a clear base layer.
 You could alternatively use all of the three soaps and just keep pouring/layering until you had poured it all.